 The Make-A-Wish Illinois Associate Board is united by some of Chicago’s most compassionate young professionals, and want you to come join in the fun of Bags for Wishes to share the power of a wish.
 You can help the organization’s efforts of creating awareness through event-based fundraising by attending.

 To pocket more information, contact Emily Seifert at firstname.lastname@example.org or call her at (312)-602-9425.

 The Pride Of The Land of Lincoln State

 Bags for Wishes is going to be a hip soiree with laughs, Laguintas, and legumes, with much opportunity for you to label the evening as a life-changing memory.
-Wishes are also opportunities for life-changing experiences, and you can help make create memories of great joy for kids with life-threatening medical conditions.
+Wishes are also opportunities for life-changing experiences, and you can help make create memories of great joy for kids with critical illnesses.

 The Make-A-Wish Illinois chapter has been around for over 30 years.
 During this time, they have granted over 13,000 wishes.
-But with the cost of an average wish being around $8,700, and almost 1,200 kids in Illinois who are newly diagnosed with life-threatening medical conditions every year, they need a lot of help to reach their goal of granting 1,000 wishes each year in Illinois by 2020.
-In 2015, Make-A-Wish Illinois granted 704 wishes, which seems like a lot, but that meant that only about 60% of kids with life-threatening medical conditions were reached by the Illinois chapter last year.
+But with the cost of an average wish being around $8,700, and almost 1,200 kids in Illinois who are newly diagnosed with critical illnesses every year, they need a lot of help to reach their goal of granting 1,000 wishes each year in Illinois by 2020.
+In 2015, Make-A-Wish Illinois granted 704 wishes, which seems like a lot, but that meant that only about 60% of kids with critical illnesses were reached by the Illinois chapter last year.

 There are many ways to help.
 Make-A-Wish Illinois relies on its 1,700 volunteers and community members across 102 counties.
 You can also have fun attending Bags for Wishes 2016, or any of the other great Make-A-Wish Illinois events.
 Another way you can make a difference and yourself is to donate your car to Wheels for Wishes benefiting Make-A-Wish Illinois.